patternfly/patternfly-react-seed/README.md

 ## Raster Image Support

-To use an image asset that's shipped with patternfly core, you'll prefix the paths with "@assets". `@assets` is an alias for the patternfly assets directory in node_modules.
+To use an image asset that's shipped with PatternFly core, you'll prefix the paths with "@assets". `@assets` is an alias for the PatternFly assets directory in node_modules.

 For example:
 ```js